New Hampshire State House: Construction

 The current statehouse was designed in 1814, and paid for by the city of Concord.
 In 1816, local Quakers sold the lot where their meetinghouse was to the state of New Hampshire, and the building was built between 1816 and 1819 by architect Stuart Park.

 The building was built in the Greek Revival style with smooth granite blocks.
 The entrance is covered by a small projecting portico supported by Doric columns.
 The balcony above is lined with a balustrade separated by Corinthian columns supporting a pediment.
 Another balustrade lines the edge of the flat roof.

 The windows on the first floor are rectangular in shape, those on the second floor are arched, and those on the third floor are square panels.
 An octagonal drum with large arched windows supports a golden dome with bull's-eye windows and supporting a small lantern.
 A statue of a huge gold-painted wooden war eagle looking to the left was raised in 1818.
 In 1957, it was replaced with an element-proof peace eagle statue looking to the right, with the original eagle given to the New Hampshire Historical Society.

 The grounds

 The capitol grounds occupy 2.6 acre and are enclosed by a granite fence.
 No gate impedes the flow of visitors, as this is "the people's house".
-The following seven statues or memorials are on the grounds, installed at various times from 1886 to 1998:
+The following eight statues or memorials are on the grounds, installed at various times from 1886 to 2024: